wordofwarning/wordofwarning.org/current/2024-emergency/afternoon/index.md

 zzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzz

 Riley Hamshaw-Mills is a Lowestoft-based working-class artist involved in producing experimental work from all difference aspects of performance, including Live Art, immersive/site specific, and autobiographical theatre.
-His work looks to blend the mundane aspects of living with surreal ideas and feelings, with satire and small town working-class attitudes being a through point in a lot of his work.
+His work looks to blend the mundane aspects of living with surreal ideas & feelings, with satire and small town working-class attitudes being a through point in a lot of his work.

 Insta <a href="https://instagram.com/rambunccc" target="_blank">@rambunccc</a>
 <hr>